mauricelambert/WebScripts/docs/WEB_Interface.md

 ## Static and JS paths

-The static and JS paths is configured, you can change the configurations.
+The static and JS paths are configured, you can change the configurations.
 Be careful with informations in static files because there is no authentication for these files.

  - `js_path`: a list of glob syntax to get javascript files.
  - `statics_path`: a list of glob syntax to get files (HTML, JPG, PDF, CSS, or other).